cj38/cj38.github.io/essays/MTGReleaseNotes.md

   - Switched the mlab db back to my own account

 ### Upcoming
+  * Learn how to upload images to gridFS collections
   * Finish the deck collection filling.
   * Come up with an algorithm to handle card insertions from the client into the general field collection published.
   * Modify deck collection functions from the S3 implementation.